MPSP Program: The Study Phase

 Spring and Autumn Schools

 The MPSP organizes spring and autumn schools in which all PhD candidates from different locations get to know each other and exchange experiences and research ideas.
 We provide different expert and soft skill courses to prepare the PhD candidates for their research and their professional lives.
+In scientific colloquia, students present the results of their Specialization modules and Research Training.
 Moreover, spring and autumn schools aim to connect the study phase candidates with MPSP Fellows who match their research interests and could act as PhD supervisors.
 All study phase candidates are encouraged to conduct their curricular internships and master theses at the various locations within the MPSP network.

 If you want to know what a MPSP Spring School looks like, take a look here!